 Our business is dependent on providing our customers with fast, efficient and reliable distribution of applications and content over the Internet.
 We transmit and store our customers' information and data as well as our own.
-Maintaining the security and availability of our services, network and internal IT systems is a critical issue for us and our customers.
+Maintaining the security and availability of our services, network and internal IT systems is a critical issue for us and our customers, particularly as attacks become more powerful and varied in nature.
 The costs to us to avoid or alleviate cyber or other security problems, bugs, viruses, worms, malicious software programs and security vulnerabilities are significant, and our efforts to address these problems may not be successful and could result in interruptions, delays, cessation of service, loss of existing or potential customers, liability to third parties and regulatory sanctions.
 As we expand our emphasis on selling security-related solutions, we may become a more attractive target for attacks on our infrastructure intended to steal information about our technology, financial data or customer information or take other actions that would be damaging to our customers and us.
 Our network or services could also be disrupted by numerous other events, including failure or refusal of our third party network providers to provide the necessary capacity, natural disasters, power losses and human error.
-Any significant breach of our security measures or other disruptions to our network or IT systems would threaten our ability to provide our customers with fast, efficient and reliable distribution of applications and content over the Internet, would harm our reputation and could lead to customer credits, loss of customers, higher expenses and increased legal liability.
+Any significant breach of our security measures or other disruptions to our network or IT systems would threaten our ability to provide our customers with our services and harm our reputation and could lead to customer credits, loss of customers, higher expenses and increased legal liability.